Contribution: A 100% Robust Representation for ML

 Impact:

 This work demonstrated that designing ML-native molecular representations could unlock new capabilities in drug discovery and materials science.
-The paper sparked broader conversation about representation design and showed that addressing format limitations was more effective than forcing models to work around them.
+The paper sparked broader conversation about representation design and showed the effectiveness of addressing format limitations directly.
+SELFIES was subsequently evaluated as an alternative input representation to SMILES in ChemBERTa, a transformer pretrained on molecular strings for property prediction, where it performed comparably to SMILES on the Tox21 benchmark, though the comparison was limited to a single task.

 Reproducibility Details